ZedYeung/track_terrorism/Readme.md

 The detail of other plots are showed in Jupyter Notebook, I mainly focus on the development of global terrorism from 1970.

-# The Development of Global Terrorism from 1970.
+# The Development of Global Terrorism since 1970.

 At first, I just plot all the event points on world map using [world.geo.json](https://github.com/johan/world.geo.json).